REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Wild teasel Dipsacus fullonum F

-Bull thistle Cirsium vulgare C
+Bull thistle Cirsium vulgare CM

 Thimbleweed Anemone cylindrica long-headed anemone CF